NHS Key Statistics: England, October 2019

 Improvement is evident on some measures, and staff numbers have increased in most categories

-- The number of delayed discharges has fallen by one third over the past two years, after a sustained rise between 2014 and 2016.
+- The number of delayed discharges has fallen by 21% over the past three years, after a sustained rise between 2014 and 2016.

 The full PDF briefing paper examines trends in the following areas: